Concept’s Guide to the Energy Savings Opportunity Scheme (ESOS – Phase 3)

 What is an energy intensity ratio?

-This is a new requirement for Phase 3.
+This is also a new requirement for Phase 3.
 An energy intensity ratio defines your energy consumption within the context of an appropriate metric.
 For example, you must set out your energy use in terms of kWh per m2 for buildings, kWh per unit output for industry, and kWh per miles travelled for transport.

 What types of transport energy use are included?